mpampuch/nextflow-notes/README.md

 Whichever way you choose to assign a variable is up to you.

+### Channel operators for text files

+Nextflow also offers a lot of channel operators for working with common text file formats (e.g. `.txt`, `.csv`, `.json`).
+More information on these and how they work can be found [here](https://training.nextflow.io/basic_training/operators/#text-files).

 ### Range Expansion

 Ranges of values are expanded accordingly: